Johnson-nifemi/palindrome/README.md

 Algorithm for Checking Palindrome in Java
-Initialize Variables:
+1. Initialize Variables:

-Set left to 0.
+* Set left to 0.
-Set right to the length of the word minus 1.
+* Set right to the length of the word minus 1.

-Looping Condition:
+2. Looping Condition:

-While left is less than right.
+* While left is less than right.

-Comparison:
+ 3. Comparison:

-Compare character at index left with character at index right.
+* Compare character at index left with character at index right.
-If not equal, return false.
+* If not equal, return false.

-Move Indices:
+4.Move Indices:

-Increment left by 1.
+* left by 1.
-Decrement right by 1.
+* Decrement right by 1.

-Completion:
+5.Completion:

-If loop completes, return true.
+* If loop completes, return true.

-Output:
+6. Output:

-Call isPalindrome function with the word to check.
+* Call isPalindrome function with the word to check.
-It Prints the result(string is palindrome or string is not palindrome).
+* It Prints the result(string is palindrome or string is not palindrome).